- Homebegin

 New Kids on the Block

-Luckily for our Fancifull Customers we have an in with the dairy, so they shipped us a wheel even though it isn’t in wide distribution yet.
+Luckily for our Fancifull Customers we have an in with the dairy, so they shipped us a wheel even though it wasn’t in wide distribution yet.
 Nice to have friends in high places.

 Toward the end of the seminar, our moderator, Janet Fletcher, let us know that she had just released her latest book: Cheese and Beer .
 I bought one immediately (and had her sign it).
-It has lots of information that should contribute to some tasty classes at Fancifull in the near future.
+It has lots of information that should contribute to some tasty classes at Fancifull.

 Laura Werlin, our fearless leader